Healthy Homes Assessment Brooklyn

 What are unjustifiable gaps or holes?

-If you can feel external air getting in, or see an unobstructed draught coming from a gap or hole and you can feel it, it’s likely to be a gap or crack that requirements sealing in the way you can.
-Cracks or gaps with large gaps must be fixed permanently.
-Any gaps greater than 3mm that let air into or out into the house require seals.
-For example, if the open fireplace isn’t used it can cause draughts and should be sealed from.
-Landlords and property managers are accountable for making sure that such draughts are squelched as much as imaginable.
+If you are able to feel external air flowing in or an unobstructed draught coming from a crack or a gap that is, it is probably a gap or hole which needs sealing in some way.
+Large gaps and cracks should be sealed permanently.
+Any gaps greater than 3mm that let air in or out of the house need the sealing.
+For instance, if an open fireplace isn’t being used, it can cause draughts and must be sealed off.
+Property managers and landlords are accountable for ensuring such draughts are eliminated whenever imaginable.

-You don’t require to block holes or gaps which are part of the construction.
-For instance, small gaps around doors and windows could be required to allow for movement within the building when the house warms and cools in order to let them be closed and opened instead of than sticking.
-We will check the windows and doors as part of an Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for the movement of the building when the house heats and cools, so that they are able to be closed and opened instead of than being stuck.
+We will examine the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections